 Full Disclosure: Parts of this were written before my boyfriend and I broke up.
 However, my thoughts and feelings have not changed.
 I am a giver.
 A giver by definition is someone who gives without expecting anything in return.
 It wasn’t until I started seeing a new reiki healer that I started evaluating all the places that I put… Continue reading Asteya – Stealing Attention from Those I Care About

-It was the beginning of April when I started exploring the concept of how truthfulness or lack of it plays a role in my confidence level.
-It was four months into a break with my boyfriend, neither of us moving on yet neither of us fully committed to each other.
-I had a sick feeling in my… Continue reading When Living in Truth Leads to a Break Up
+It was the beginning of April and I was four months into a break with my boyfriend.
+Neither of us were moving on, yet neither of us were fully committed to each other.
+It was around that time that I started exploring how the concept of truthfulness shows up in my life.
+When you're forced… Continue reading When Living in Truth Leads to a Break Up

 The first yama is Ahimsa which translates to “non-harming” or “non-violence”.
 Non-violence not only means abstaining from acts of violence, but also words or thoughts that do harm.
 Gossip, passive aggressiveness, being pessimistic are all ways that we put harmful energy into the world without knowing it.
 In his book “Yoga for a World Out of Balance,”… Continue reading Practicing Ahimsa in the Workplace